 SECTION 6.3.
-The Office of State Budget and Management shall prepare and present to the General Assembly no later than 10 days after the convening of the 2004 Regular Session of the 2003 General Assembly such adjustments as are necessary
+The Office of State Budget and Management shall prepare and present to the General Assembly no later than 10 days after the convening of the receipts at the level anticipated in the certified budget codes for that Fund.

-Fund.
 The Director of the Budget shall notify the President Pro Tempore of the Senate, the Speakers of the House of Representatives, the Chairs of the Appropriations Committees of the Senate and the House of Representatives, and the Fiscal Research Division of the Legislative Services Office that he intends to make such a finding at least 10 days before he makes the finding.
 The notification shall set out the reason the positions are necessary to maintain the function.